-Allison Goldberg (center) receiving the 2015 Student of the Year Award at the American Planning Association Florida Chapter Annual Meeting in Hollywood.
+Alexis Peña (center) receiving the 2016 Student Planner of the Year Award at the American Planning Association Florida Chapter Annual Meeting in Tampa.
 Read more

 The School of Urban and Regional Planning is very pleased to welcome John Renne, Ph.D., AICP, who has been appointed Associate Professor.
 Read more